zlinguist/project2/README.md

 ## Project 2

 #### Plan a Day in Austin
-A Full stack web application that helps create a schedule of a day in Austin based on top recommened places!
+A Full stack web application that helps create a schedule of a day in Austin based on top recommended places!

 Direct link to app: https://hip-cal-2.herokuapp.com/